Juni Student Stories

 Irika is working on a children’s book series teaching kids about various organ systems.
 She has published eight children’s books on Amazon so far and hopes to continue this passion.

 From your experience, do you have any advice for other students preparing for the AP Computer Science Exam or USACO competitions?

 For the AP Computer Science exam, doing practice tests really helps because practice tests are structured exactly like the actual AP test.
 The practice tests help you get used to the structure of the actual test, additionally helping with time management for the actual test.

 Additionally, there are a lot of online resources and test books with lots of practice.
 For the USACO competitions, don’t stress out and be sure to review all of the algorithms and various topics that are being tested.

 So just try your best and have fun! :)

 Want to Become a Juni Student?

-At Juni Learning, we teach coding to aspiring young coders ages 11-18, with the help of experienced coding instructors.
+At Juni Learning, we teach coding for kids to aspiring young coders ages 8-18, with the help of experienced coding instructors.
 From solidifying coding basics, to building algorithms and analyzing datasets, these courses explore the many different applications of Python and teach students how to build their own coding projects.

 Have questions?
 Speak with a Juni Advisor by calling (650) 263-4306 or emailing email@example.com to learn which course is best for your student’s coding journey.